housecurve/housecurve.github.io/HELP.md

 4. Adjust volume as needed to obtain successful measurements.
 Ideally, measurements should be taken at a normal listening level.
 Excessive volume levels may degrade accuracy and may increase risk of damage to hearing and/or equipment.
 5. HouseCurve displays measurements in green.
 Individual measurements are faint green, the average is bold green.
 6. The reference curve is displayed in yellow with a +/- 3 dB band.
 When tuning the audio system, the goal is to get the average measurement within the reference band.
-7. Collect additional measurements by tappinging **Measure** again.
+7. Collect additional measurements by tapping **Measure** again.
 Each new measurement will be included in the average.
 8. To clear the measurements, tap **Reset** once.
 The average will remain on the plot in purple so that it can be compared to new measurements.
 Tap **Reset** again to clear it.

 ### Recommendations